boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/web.md

 ### Next URL

-Iterate next set of records using url obtained from response.
+Iterate through the next set of records using the URL obtained from the response.

-For example, let's connect `GitHub` REST API in web data source with pagination parameters as follows:
+For example, let's connect to the `GitHub` REST API in a web data source with pagination parameters as follows:

    <table>
    <tr>